 - Screws and inflatable rods

 There are many devices of this type.
-Presented below is an overview and figures representing the various types of pedicle screw based dynamic devices.
+Presented below is an overview representing the various types of pedicle screw based dynamic devices.

-One of the earliest of the pedicle screw based devices was the Graf ligament (Figure 7) which was reported on in 1992.7 This system was developed in Europe and uses braided polyester cables looped around the screws to provide stability while allowing motion.
-There have been several published reports on the clinical results of this device, and the outcomes have been inconsistent.8-11 The variation in results may be due to differences in the patient populations operated on and/or in the outcome assessments used.
+One of the earliest of the pedicle screw based devices was the Graf ligament.
+This system was developed in Europe and uses braided polyester cables looped around the screws to provide stability while allowing motion.
+There have been several published reports on the clinical results of this device, and the outcomes have been inconsistent.1-4 The variation in results may be due to differences in the patient populations operated on and/or in the outcome assessments used.
 This device is currently only available in the U.K.

-Another system using pedicle screws and cords is the Dynesys (Figure 8), manufactured by Zimmer Spine.
+Another system using, manufactured by Zimmer Spine.
 This device also incorporates a plastic spacer over the cords.
-The device has been used as a dynamic stabilization device in Europe with mixed results reported.12,13 The Dynesys System is dynamic stabilization system that has received clearance from the US FDA.
+The device has been used as a dynamic stabilization device in Europe with mixed results reported.5,6 The Dynesys System is dynamic stabilization system that has received clearance from the US FDA.

 The FDA clearance for the Dynesys system is limited to use as an adjunct to spinal fusion of the thoracic, lumbar, and sacral spine for degenerative spondylolisthesis with neurologic impairment, and for a prior failed spinal fusion (pseudoarthrosis).
 When used as a pedicle screw fixation system, the Dynesys Spinal System is indicated for use in patients who are receiving fusion of the lumbar or sacral spine with autogenous graft only, and who are having the device removed after development of a solid fusion mass.